Introduction

 4) Anti-Cancer

-Some studies suggest that vitamin A, particularly in its carotenoid form like beta-carotene, may reduce the risk of certain cancers by protecting cells from oxidative damage.
-While more research is needed to establish a definitive link, the antioxidant properties of vitamin A are thought to contribute to its potential anti-cancer effects.
+Some studies suggest that vitamin A, particularly in its carotenoid form, such as beta-carotene, may reduce the risk of certain cancers by protecting cells from oxidative damage.

 5) Fertility

 Vitamin A plays a crucial role in reproductive health in both men and women.
-In men, it supports sperm development whereas in women, it is vital for egg quality and successful implantation during pregnancy.
-Ensuring adequate levels of vitamin A is important for the normal growth and development of the foetus during pregnancy.
+In men, it supports sperm development, whereas in women, it is vital for egg quality and successful implantation during pregnancy.
+Ensuring adequate levels of vitamin A is essential for the normal growth and development of the foetus during pregnancy.

 Also Read: Identifying Early Signs of Female Infertility